Reading time: 15 minutes

 In one of its hidden plotlines, #MyRobotExperience touches on the subject of agility.
 In a world characterized by coexistence with robots and connectivity via the internet of things, acting quickly and flexibly will be part of everyday life for people as well as companies.

 “This develops like a thriller.
 Never saw something like this before.
 It feels like following a mystery show — live — on the web.”

 Gernot Maltes, March 18, 2017 at 8:42 PM

 How things can become your partner

 Can robots help make a house a home?
 Can robots inspire people?
 Can they even help families connect and bond? #MyRobotExperience is all about these current social issues.
 Home robots such as Kuri — or Levy — are just an example of how things can become real partners.
 In the future, cars, kitchens, industrial facilities, and even entire cities will be connected.
-These two examples from the upcoming annual report show how:
+The stories of the current annual report show how.